 Gordon Oakes Red Bear was a spiritual and community leader who guided many in his community and across Saskatchewan.
 He was born in 1932 in what is now the Nekaneet First Nation and passed away in early 2002.

-Oakes believed in Aboriginal and non-Aboriginal peoples working together for each other’s mutual benefit, using the analogy of a team of horses pulling together and living in balance to impart this teaching.
+Oakes believed in Indigenous and non-Indigenous peoples working together for each other’s mutual benefit, using the analogy of a team of horses pulling together and living in balance to impart this teaching.
 Because he held a strong belief in education and honouring one’s culture and traditions, this building is named in his memory.

 Gordon Oakes Red Bear served as the Chief of the Nekaneet First Nation from 1958 to 1962 and again from 1970 to 1992.
 Throughout this time he worked passionately for Treaty Land Entitlement until it was finally adopted by the province.
 Oakes also sat at the Treaty Tables within the Treaty Governance Processes of the Federation of Saskatchewan Indian Nations.
 In all of this work, he helped shape the understanding of the treaty relationship as it exists in Saskatchewan.